Connect with a certified trainer for free

 When to see a doctor

-After the physical examination, your doctor may recommend an x-ray or magnetic resonance imaging (MRI) test.
-These imaging tests provide detailed pictures of the affected area and help your doctor determine if you have a more serious injury, such as a stress fracture.
+After the physical examination, your doctor may recommend an X-ray or magnetic resonance imaging (MRI) test.
+These imaging tests provide detailed pictures of the affected area and help your doctor determine if you have a more serious injury, such as a stress fracture or severe hip muscle pull.

 Non-operative treatment